Basic Boat Info

 MAIN ENGINE

-The Lugger L6125A main engine w/@7,900hrs use; 325hp 6 cyliner cooled via a Walter Keel Cooler.
+The Lugger L6125A main engine w/@7,900hrs use; 325hp 6 cylinder cooled via a Walter Keel Cooler.
 The 3" s/s shaft has a PPS dripless seal.
-Propellor is a 41" 4 blade Hung Shen.
+Propeller is a 41" 4 blade Hung Shen.

 WING ENGINE